p3psi-boo/gltfjsx/readme.md

      --draco, -d      Draco binary path
-     --root, -r       Sets directory from which .gltf file is served --transform, -T  Transform the asset for the web (draco, prune, resize) --debug, -D      Debug output
+     --root, -r       Sets directory from which .gltf file is served --transform, -T  Transform the asset for the web (draco, prune, resize) --forwardRef, -f Forward the ref of root element (default: <group>) --debug, -D      Debug output
 ```